Banks start to wean themselves off ECB crisis cash

 “It’s positive because it shows that banks are dependent less on the ECB for liquidity, interbank markets are resuming, the financial system is healing,” said Berenberg Bank economist Christian Schulz.

-Early repayment would be a badge of honor for banks anxious to impress investors and rating agencies and distance themselves from more cash-strapped rivals.
+Early repayment would be a badge of honour for banks anxious to impress investors and rating agencies and distance themselves from more cash-strapped rivals.

-BNP Paribas (BNPP.PA), Commerzbank (CBKG.DE) and Santander (SAN.MC) are among a number of banks wanting to repay the loans to distinguish themselves from weaker rivals.
+BNP Paribas, Commerzbank and Santander are among a number of banks wanting to repay the loans to distinguish themselves from weaker rivals.

 However, a risk is that in their eagerness to do this, some banks may overstretch themselves.